heresy-dnd/campaign-notes/Session logs/Session 1 - Inexplicable Crew, Inexplicable Place.md

 The party doesnt interrupt the robot.
 "...
 Sir?
 Sir are you alright?"

-[[Bran Hornraven]]: "Roko is fine, just a little tired.
+[[Bran]]: "Roko is fine, just a little tired.
 Nothing to worry about!"

 [[Useless Stewart]]: "Sir you do look a lot smaller that is true.
 The database however does match this girl with the one from Ǹ̴͐^̷̳͌ǐ̶̖(̸̈̐1̶͐̆2̸̀͝9̷̌2367492̉8̶̇̈)̶̒̂."